 The Department of Pharmacy Systems, Outcomes and Policy is among the largest and finest Department of its kind in the United States.
 A key role of the Department of Pharmacy Systems, Outcomes and Policy is to contribute to the education of future pharmacists and pharmacy researchers.
-The program is highly competitive, and attracts students from all over the world.
+The program is highly competitive, STEM-designated and attracts students from all over the world.
 The Program offers opportunities for individualized work to meet the special needs of each prospective student.

 With today’s emphasis on both the cost and quality of health care, opportunities abound for those with research expertise in pharmacy systems, outcomes, and policy.
 Employers from the pharmaceutical industry, consulting organizations, government agencies, managed care companies, academia, and others are highly interested in individuals who can integrate and apply knowledge in biostatistics and research design with social sciences in order to study pharmacy services, pharmaceutical products, patient and health system outcomes, and pharmaceutical and health policy.